 As required in Section 6-905.5(j) of the Environment Article, Annotated Code of Maryland, I am enclosing a copy of the 2017 report on the Collection of Mercury Switches and Mercury Switch Assemblies from Vehicles.

-If the Department can provide you with any additional information, please contact me or Ms. Hilary Miller, Director of the Land and Materials Administration, at 410-537-3304 or via email at hilary.miller@maryland.gov.
+If we can provide you with any additional information, please contact me at 410-537-3304 or via e-mail at kaley.laleker@maryland.gov.

 Sincerely,